 How Much Does A Child Arrangement Order Cost?

+Do you know how much do parents pay for child support?
 Following completion of the MIAM, you are then required to pay £215 and complete a C100 form.

 The family court will then make the arrangements for a CAFCASS or court social worker to have an appointment with both you and your ex-partner and then the CAFCASS will file their report with the court.